-A NIGHT TO REMEMBER—-Walter Lord’s classic 1955 book had as much accuracy as was available at the time on the 43-year-old sinking of the Titanic, with deep-dive exploration & conclusions waiting 31 years in the future.
-After a hit adaptation for live TV came this highly-regarded 1958 epic starring one of Britain’s most popular, likable and convincing leading men, Kenneth More, impressively produced (the $1,680,000 budget huge by British standards at the time), superlatively directed by Roy Ward Baker.
+A NIGHT TO REMEMBER—-Walter Lord’s classic 1955 book had as much accuracy as was available at the time on the 43-year-old sinking of the Titanic, with deep-dive exploration & verifiable conclusions waiting 31 years in the future.
+After a hit adaptation for live TV came this highly-regarded 1958 epic, impressively produced (the $1,680,000 budget huge by British standards at the time), starring one of Britain’s most popular, likable and convincing leading men, Kenneth More, superbly directed by Roy Ward Baker.

-Thriller novelist and veteran screenwriter Eric Ambler did a fine job weaving cinema sense out of Lord’s multi-layered tale, not in terms of pacing, as Lord’s book had raced like an action film, but in editing and adjusting the bulging wealth of detail to fit into 123 minutes so it not only persuaded as a documentary but resounded as moving drama.
-It needed to nail that, following the vivid emotional memory wake carved five years earlier by the first Hollywood version.
+Thriller novelist and veteran screenwriter Eric Ambler did a fine job weaving cinema sense out of Lord’s multi-layered tale, not in terms of pacing, as Lord’s book already raced like an action film, but in editing a wealth of detail to fit into 123 minutes so that it not only persuaded as a documentary but resounded as moving drama.
+A vivid emotional memory wake had been carved five years earlier by the first Hollywood version.

-After a fast half-hour of background and smart, quick-sketched introductions of at least two dozen passengers and crew, the ship hits the fan and the tension never lets up, as the tragedy unfolds in not much less time than the actual sinking (which took two hours and forty minutes).
+After a fast half-hour of background and smart, quick-sketched introductions of at least two dozen passengers and crew, the ship hits the fan.
+Tension never lets up as the tragedy unfolds in not much less time than the actual sinking (which took two hours and forty minutes).

-Excellent camera (ace Geoffrey Unsworth), class-A special effects, model work and sets, taut editing and suitably stirring music scoring from William Alwyn complement the all-round fine performances.
-All the while, the script deftly allows equal time for irony, sacrifice, cowardice, devotion, panic and duty, all beneath and beyond the rigid (make that infuriating) class distinctions and manners of the age.
-For each who dressed to “go down like a gentleman” there was another sniffing with disdain over the noise made by all those drowning steerage people.
+Excellent camera (ace Geoffrey Unsworth), class-A sets, model work and special effects, taut editing and suitably stirring music scoring from William Alwyn complement uniformly fine performances.
+The script deftly allows equal time for irony & sacrifice, cowardice & devotion, panic & duty, all beneath & beyond the rigid, infuriating class distinctions and manners of the age.
+For each who would “go down like a gentleman” there was another sniffing with disdain over the noise made by all those drowning steerage passengers.
 Gallantry and hypocrisy.
 Certainty and hubris.
-The technological marvel of the day, and natures icy, implacable indifference: the North Atlantic checkmates ‘unsinkable’.
+The technological marvel of the day, and natures icy, implacable indifference.
+The North Atlantic checkmates ‘unsinkable’.

 At 43, the affable More was a big star in England, and his confident turn here as Second Officer Lightoller brought him greater international fandom.
 He’s backed by a deckful of actors who would soon be familiar to wider audiences: Honor Blackman, David McCallum, Laurence Naismith, and—in blink-and-miss bits—unknowns Bernard Fox and Desmond Llewelyn.